 Secondary school schedules shall include advisory period(s).
-All certified staff other than the PBGR leader(s), certified school nurse teacher and guidance counselors shall be assigned an advisory group of students.
+All certified staff other than the PBGR leader(s), and certified school nurse teacher shall be assigned an advisory group of students.
 The Administration shall provide teachers with sufficient supplies, materials and plans to conduct advisory sessions.